-All students beginning study on the programme participate in a series of Welcome Week activities, which involve introductions to the programme and specific inductions in the use of the online learning environment.
-These events also include opportunities for social interaction, and scheduled small group and individual meetings with advisors.
+All students beginning study on the programme participate in a series of Welcome Week activities, which involve introductions to the programme, and specific inductions in the use of the online learning environment.
+These events also include opportunities for social interaction, and scheduled small group and individual meetings with personal advisers.

-Each student's academic progress and personal welfare is monitored by an advisor.
-Advisors are the designated members of staff with whom students can raise issues and problems, and from whom they can seek advice and guidance.
+Each student's academic progress and personal welfare is monitored by an adviser, the designated members of staff with whom students can raise issues and problems, and from whom they can seek advice and guidance.

-All teaching staff hold regular drop-in hours in which students are actively encouraged to discuss their work and progress.
+All teaching staff hold regular Advice and Feedback Hours in which students are actively encouraged to discuss their work and progress.